lesigneamaury-ops/IronAim/Readme.md

 IronAim uses the **Web Storage API (`localStorage`)** to store player scores.

-- Scores are saved locally in the browser.
+- Scores are saved as an object locally in the browser.
 - Data persists even after refreshing or reopening the page.
 - Stored scores can be retrieved and displayed on the score screen.